West & North Coast of Scotland Special Tour

 Our return leg will take us down the northeast coast of Scotland to Strathpeffer, to see an atmospheric modern labyrinth in the forest high above the town.
 We will also have time for a visit to Findhorn or Cawdor Castle before our return to Glasgow, via Loch Ness, Glencoe and the stark landscape of Rannoch Moor.

 During the early summer the nights are short and we will take advantage of this.
 Travelling in this part of Scotland is an off-

 As our tour groups are small and spaces are strictly limited, early booking is advised.
-We are now taking expressions of interest for this tour in 2018 and will finalize dates and exact schedule and cost according to demand.
+We are now taking expressions of interest for this tour will finalize dates and exact schedule and cost according to demand.